brogrammer232/Crafting-an-OS-Notes-and-Insights/notes/01_computer_architecture/02_registers.md

 **Registers** are small, ultra-fast memory locations built into the CPU.
 They store values the CPU is currently working with; like numbers, memory addresses, or instruction-related data.
 They are not general memory.
 You can't allocate them.
 You use them directly in assembly or indirectly through compiled code.

+Each CPU core has its own set of the registers discussed below.
+This lets each one run its own thread, independently and in parallel without interfering with each other.

 **Categories of registers:**
 + [General Purpose Registers](#general-purpose-registers)
 + [Segment Registers](#segment-registers)